United New Jersey Railroad and Canal Company: Camden and Amboy

 The Camden & Amboy Rail Road and Transportation Company (C&A) was chartered on February 4, 1830, the same day as the Delaware and Raritan Canal Company, after the two competing companies had come to a compromise.
 The C&A and D&R had the same goals: to connect the Delaware River, serving Philadelphia, with the Raritan River for access to New York City by tow-path canal with some new innovations to cross the hills and by the untried railroad technology.
 Both ventures were considered risky, and both needed right-of-way grants from the legislature along the river's banks, requiring negotiations and design compromises before either could lay claim to a land rights charter.

 Subsequently, the D&R was built to the west of the original C&A, leaving the Delaware River at Trenton and running roughly northeast to New Brunswick along the Raritan River valley.
-Grom the other direction, the original C&A ran south from New York Harbor via South Amboy on Raritan Bay to Camden, thence across the breadth of New Jersey, connecting by ferry across the Delaware River to Philadelphia, both indirectly and more rapidly linking New York City and Philadelphia, the two largest American cities and industrial centers at the times.
+From the other direction, the original C&A ran south from New York Harbor via South Amboy on Raritan Bay to Camden, thence across the breadth of New Jersey, connecting by ferry across the Delaware River to Philadelphia, both indirectly and more rapidly linking New York City and Philadelphia, the two largest American cities and industrial centers at the times.

 Robert L. Stevens was president of the C&A in the 1830s and 1840s.
 The C&A was organized on April 28, 1830.
 Surveys began on June 16.
 As railroads were a relatively new development in the U.S., rails and locomotives were imported from Britain.
 Construction began December 4, 1830, at Bordentown on the Delaware River; construction efforts were supported by horse-drawn carriages.